2491-NoMythic/docusaurus/blog/2023-01-28-Two-Authors-Again.md

 number.
 * Skiplow Subcommand (Omariahn): Making a command to run the skiplow.
 * Endeffector Skeleton (Rowan): Starting the skeleton for the endeffector.
 We don't know what it's going to be yet.
+* Swerve Stuff (Royce): Swerve calibration was attempted.
+It didn't work.
 Next time, Limelight!
 NEXT TIME!